benthepoet/farmadeus/content/logs/farm-log-2020.md

 <img src="/images/farm-log-2020-02-23-00.jpg" width="100%" />

-The Siberian Crab Apple seedlings have started sending out their first true leaves.
+The Siberian Crabapple seedlings have started sending out their first true leaves.

 <img src="/images/farm-log-2020-02-23-01.jpg" width="100%" />

 ---

 ### February 16, 2020
-Removed the remaining 5 Antonovka Apple and 6 Siberian Crab Apple seeds from the refrigerator and planted in a can.
+Removed the remaining 5 Antonovka Apple and 6 Siberian Crabapple seeds from the refrigerator and planted in a can.

 ---